vuejs/composition-api-rfc/index.md

 }
 ```

-This is code that we didn't have to write when when using the options API, but it also contains information that cannot be expressed with the options API. **The `setup` function almost reads like a verbal description of what the component is trying to do**.
+Granted, this is code that we didn't have to write when using the options API.
+But note how the `setup` function almost reads like a verbal description of what the component is trying to do - this is information that was totally missing in the options-based version.
 You can also clearly see the dependency flow between the composition functions based on the arguments being passed around.
 Finally, the return statement serves as the single place to check what is exposed to the template.

 Given the same functionality, a component defined via options and a component defined via composition functions manifest two different ways of expressing the same underlying logic.
 Options-based API forces us to organize code based on *option types*, while the Composition API enables us to organize code based on *logical concerns*.